 Currency exchange for Visa on Arrival fee

-HOT NEWS!
-Thai Visa on Arrival fee exemption is extended.
+Thailand Visa on Arrival fee waiver is extended until 31 October 2019.
 For more information check: Extension of Thailand Visa on Arrival Fees Waiver 2019.

 On the way to Visa on Arrival counters you will see currency exchange booths of 3 banks.
 If you don’t have enough Thai Currency (Thai baht) for paying Visa on Arrival fee, you should exchange your currency here.